Own Your Stack.

 One MCP server — call the whole stack

-Where the proxies enforce mandatorily in the path, oys-mcp is the complementary on-demand surface: one server that hands any client — Claude Desktop, Claude Code, any agent runtime — the suite as callable tools, so an agent can ask the stack to vet content, actions, and secrets mid-task.
+Where the proxies enforce mandatorily in the path, oys-mcp is the complementary on-demand surface: one server that hands any client — Claude Desktop, Claude Code, any agent runtime — the trio as callable tools, so an agent can ask the stack to vet content, actions, and secrets mid-task.

-Five tools an agent can call
+Three tools an agent can call

 A reproducible supply chain